 The Office of Personnel Management has made steady progress chipping away at a longstanding backlog of retirement claims.
 But Oversight Committee lawmakers and other government watchdogs remain concerned that the absence of a long-term plan to overhaul the mostly paper-based process combined with across-the-board budget cuts and a lack of strong leadership within OPM could stall or derail the progress the agency has made.

 Host Mike Causey will discuss the OPM retirement processing backlog with NARFE Legislative Director Jessica Klement and the Federal Times’ Stephen Losey.
 May 8, 2013

-Jenny Mattingley hosts a roundtable discussion of the Pathways Program.
-January 25, 2013
+Jenny Mattingley will host a roundtable discussion of the events during Public Service Recognition Week.
+April 26, 2013

 President Barack Obama’s proposal to change the way retirees’ cost-of-living adjustments (COLAs) are calculated has drawn the ire of federal-employee groups and unions.
 The National Active and Retired Federal Employees Association (NARFE) has released a calculator designed to show retirees and policymakers how benefits would be reduced if the chained CPI were implemented.

 Author John Maclean will discuss his latest book on the 2006 Esperanza Fire in southern California.
 April 12, 2013

 The Office of Special Counsel is “deeply concerned” about the implications of a federal court ruling that stripped low-level Defense Department employees of their ability to appeal suspensions and demotions outside the agency.
 OSC, which filed an amicus brief earlier this month with the U.S. Court of Appeals for the Federal Circuit, is worried the ruling could have a chilling effect on whistleblowers.

 Senior Executives Association President Carol Bonosaro joins host Bill Bransford to discuss some of the challenges facing senior executives in the federal government.
 March 22, 2013